This post contains affiliate links.

 How to build your cheese board

 A good cheeseboard is just as much about the presentation as it is about the ingredients on it.
-So in order to make sure everything fits well on your board, we’ll build it backwards: 5-4-3-2-1!
+So, to make sure everything fits well on your board, we’ll build it backward: 5-4-3-2-1!
+This is a quick overview, but you can jump to the recipe card for the full printable recipe.

 Five Crackers or Breads